 Q: Why are kids allowed to have communion?
 They don’t really understand what it’s all about, do they?

-A: Because they are part of Christ’s family, and when you are part of a family you get to come to the table.
+A: Because they are part of Christ’s family, and when you are part of a family, you get to come to the table.
 No, they don’t understand everything about what communion means.
 But there is a great depth of meaning in communion, and none of us has a perfect and complete understanding.
 We believe that kids (and adults, too!) grow in understanding as they participate.
 Parents are encouraged to help children understand communion in an age-appropriate way.

 Q: Can I have my child baptized at Westminster?